St. Anne’s Catholic Primary School – Mathematics Curriculum Statement

 · Children will meet the National Curriculum expectations in mathematics, which will be taught by highly- enthusiastic qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in mathematics.

-· Children will study a high quality maths curriculum that is both challenging and enjoyable.
+· Children will study a high quality mastery maths curriculum that is both challenging and enjoyable.

-· Children will be develop into independent learners with inquisitive minds who have secure mathematical foundations and an interest in self-improvement.
+· Children will develop into independent learners with inquisitive minds who have secure mathematical foundations and an interest in problem solving.

 · All children will study mathematics for 6 hours per week in Key Stage 2 and 5 hours in Key Stage 1.